Sam is Vice Chair of the group - here he talks about what it does and how to get involved

-We're also seeking new members from Trowbridge, Salisbury, Westbury and Warminster to ensure we have a good geographical spread across the county.
 You will have a keen interest in local policing and be willing to give feedback and insight around important topics.

 This Group complements our geographically based Independent Advisory Groups which offer advice on a range of issues to our local Community Policing Teams, but are not representative of specific communities.
 It meets several times a year, online or face to face, supported by the Deputy Chief Constable and Deputy Police and Crime Commissioner.

 “Over the past year, we have been supporting Wiltshire Police to better understand the different needs of the various communities that make up our county.
 As members, we are very interested in the policing is done in our communities to tackle discriminatory crimes such as hate crime - especially crimes that are motivated by prejudice on the part of perpetrators against any particular race or religion.
 We also monitor how stop-and-search practices are carried out.